Managing caregiving with siblings can be frustrating

 When caring for parents, conflicts with siblings are frustrating and stressful for the primary caregiver.

 In an article from Next Avenue, experts answered two top reader questions about caregiving with siblings:

 - What can you do when siblings don’t help with aging parents?

 - How do you handle conflicts when some siblings live far away and some are nearby?

-We share their 6 tips for working with siblings to care for parents and summarize the key points from the article.
+Here, we summarize the key points from their 6 tips for working with siblings to care for parents.

 6 tips for when siblings don’t help with aging parents

 1. Don’t expect equality

 It’s important to have realistic expectations.
 Caregiving responsibilities are almost always divided unequally.